yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 - Rating extensions is currently being investigated

 ---
-{state: light}
+{state: light middle}
-# The problem of rating
+# The night is darkest just before the dawn.
+And I promise you, the dawn is coming.
+### The Dark Knight

 ---
 @todo: the good, the bad, the ugly
 @todo: trustworthy extensions, reality check with ExtDN
-@todo: Yireo Extension Checker
 @todo: Vision Adobe, headless, climate change, earthquakes

 ---